Lapin Agile: Existing venue

 The Lapin Agile is largely unchanged and maintains its tradition as an informal cabaret venue.
 It is located in a stone building on the steep and cobbled Rue des Saules and showcases poets and singers who perform French songs dating back as far as the fifteenth century.

 Legacy

 Pablo Picasso's 1905 oil painting, Au Lapin Agile ("At the Lapin Agile") helped to make this cabaret world-famous.
-The cabaret has been captured on canvas by other Montmartre artists, such as Maurice Utrillo and Roman Greco.
+The cabaret has been captured on canvas by other Montmartre artists, such as Roman Greco and Maurice Utrillo.

 Stage adaptations

 In 1993 American comedian and entertainer, Steve Martin, wrote a play, Picasso at the Lapin Agile, which had a successful run in Chicago, Los Angeles, and elsewhere.
 The play depicted an imagined meeting in 1904 between Pablo Picasso and Albert Einstein at the Lapin Agile.